BasirS/poke-analytics_project/README.md

 ---

-## Data Sources and Connection
+## Data Sources

 ### VGChartz Dataset
 - **Source**: The VGChartz dataset provides global sales data for video games, including Pokémon titles.
-- **Connection**: The dataset is the foundation for analyzing Pokémon game sales and identifying trends across regions and platforms.
+- **Purpose**: This dataset serves as the foundation for analyzing Pokémon game sales and identifying trends across regions and platforms.

 ### PokeAPI
 - **Purpose**: PokeAPI offers comprehensive data on individual Pokémon, including stats, types, and abilities.
-- **Connection**: By combining game sales data with Pokémon-specific attributes from PokeAPI, we aim to understand how Pokémon design and abilities contribute to a game’s success.
+- **Usage**: In this project, PokeAPI is used to retrieve and visualize the *base stats* of selected Pokémon.
-  *Example*: Iconic Pokémon like Greninja (Water/Dark type, popular starter evolution and known for its special form known as "Ash-Greninja") attract more players.
+  *Example*: Starter Pokémon are an important part of the player experience, and their design can be a significant factor in a game's initial appeal.

 ---